Comprime/zabbix-web-unit/README.md

 This repo contains files necesary to build a container image for the Zabbix Frontend using the NGINX Unit Application runtime.
 This is intended as drop in replacement for the zabbix/zabbix-web-[apache,nginx]-mysql images.

-The two big changes:

-- The image is built on the Wolfi (un)distribution, which means it has a small footprint.
-- The image uses NGINX Unit instead of using PHP-FPM & NGINX / Apache HTTP, which comes with better thoughput and removes reliance on supervisord.

-Apart from those two major changes, it also includes some smaller fixes:

-- docker-entrypoint.sh script doesn't require bash
+## The Differences

+- Built on the Wolfi (un)distro, smaller footprint but keeping GLIBC.
+- Uses NGINX Unit, replacing Nginx, Apache, PHP-FPM, and supervisord.
+- Changed docker-entrypoint script to be Dash/Ash compatible, removing Bash requirement.
-- docker-entrypoint.sh doesn't tests its DB connection using a php script, (dbcheck.php), thus doesn't depend on mysql-admin command.
+- Test DB connection using PHP script, removing mysql-admin requirement.
-- additional flags for enabling php-opcache and preloading, (preload.php), thus increasing throughput and lowering latencies.
+- Added a preloading script for opcache, thus improving both throughput and latencies, (at least in my tests).

-## Docker images
+## Container images

 Container images have been published to docker hub and can be found [here][dh-repo]